 A variety of support programmes are carried out in school, the following list is not exhaustive but provides an idea of provision in school.

-All children take part in half hourly phonics (Letters and Sounds), grammar, spelling or comprehension sessions each day, the groupings allow children to work at a level that is appropriate for their needs.
-Other literacy intervention vary throughout the school, some children work in small groups in the afternoons to focus on reading, writing or speaking and listening skills; or their area of difficulty may require precision teaching on a one to one basis to learn something they are finding very tricky.
-These sessions may involve use of the computer using programs like Clicker 5, Acceleread or Accelewrite; many are delivered by a teaching assistant in your child’s year group.
+All children take part in half hourly phonics (Little Wandle), grammar, spelling or comprehension sessions each day, the groupings allow children to work at a level that is appropriate for their needs.
+Other literacy interventions vary throughout the school, some children work in small groups in the afternoons to focus on reading, writing or speaking and listening skills; or their area of difficulty may require reactive teaching to clarify an area of their in class learning they have found tricky.
+These sessions may involve use of the computer using programs like Clicker 8 and Dyslexia Gold; many are delivered by a teaching assistant in your child’s year group.
 All planning for intervention groups is completed by your child’s class teacher.

-Numeracy intervention vary throughout the school, some children work in small groups on an area they are finding tricky, such as times tables, counting on 10 or place value.
+Numeracy intervention vary throughout the school, some children work in small groups on an area they are finding tricky, such as times tables, place value or calculation strategies.
 Sometimes precision teaching on a very specific area is required.
-Children also work on computers to develop progress specific skills.
-Intervention is usually delivered by a teaching assistant in your child’s year group.
+Interventions are usually delivered by a teaching assistant in your child’s year group.
 All planning for intervention groups is completed by your child’s class teacher.
-Children are encouraged to participate in RM EasiMaths.
+Children are encouraged to participate in Times Tables Rockstar’s.

 Fine motor skills are essential for children to be able to write and sometimes children require a little extra help to develop their manual dexterity.
 These are a range of programmes used to help children develop both gross and fine motor skills.
 Resources are available to support these programmes.

-Teaching assistants attempt to read daily with children who have been nominated by the class teacher.
-We are also fortunate to have a number of valued volunteers who are attached to classes and offer opportunities for additional reading.
+Teaching assistants provide additional daily reading support with children who have been nominated by the class teacher.
 The school appreciates and values the time parents spend reading with their children at home.

 There are a wide range of resources available for children with difficulties.
 These include: pencil grips, wedges, cushions, specialist reading books, coloured overlays, ICT programs.
 This list not exhaustive and when specific equipment is recommended then the school will provide this as soon as possible.